 In his 1952 article ‘The American action painters’, art critic Harold Rosenberg said of Abstract Expressionism: ‘At a certain moment the canvas began to appear to one American painter after another as an arena in which to act rather than a space in which to reproduce, re-design, analyse or express an object, actual or imagined.
 What was going on the canvas was not a picture but an event.'

-Whitlam and the arts
+Whitlam and Australia's arts funding

 The early 1970s were a turbulent era in Australian history.
 After 23 years of conservative Liberal and Country Party government, many voters felt that the Menzies era had run its course.